 Absolutely!
 It cuts down on time and effort that way.
 If you want to use a store-bought crust, feel free to go for it.
 You won't need to blind bake it so skip straight to the filling preparation and continue the recipe card from there.

-If you tried this S'mores Pie, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this S'mores Pie, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe